Babri Masjid case: From 1949 to 2019, here's a timeline of how events unfolded so far

 The Babri mosque was demolished by Hindu Karsevaks on December 6, 1992 in Ayodhya.
 The country witnessed massive riots following the Ayodhya incident that killed over 2,000 people.

-After 25 odd years, the final verdict is exprected to be announced on October 18.
+After 25 odd years, the final verdict is expected to be announced on November 9.
 Here's a brief timeline of the events.

 December 1949: An idol of Lord Ram is placed inside the Babri Masjid, after which police lodges an FIR and the city magistrate seizes and locks the property.